MOSAIC Rules Are Here: How FBOs Can Cash In on the Training Revolution

 Insurance Considerations That Matter

 Rate Impacts: Aviation insurance rates have increased 5-10% annually in recent years, even for claim-free operators.
 MOSAIC aircraft may face additional scrutiny from underwriters unfamiliar with expanded LSA operations.
+Industry sources indicate LSA operations typically see 15-30% higher premiums initially, with rates normalizing after 12-18 months of claims-free operation.

 Training Requirements: Insurance companies are demanding stricter initial training requirements for pilots transitioning to new aircraft types.
 Expect insurers to require CFIs with specific make and model experience for sport pilot training in newly-qualified aircraft.